Minimal rational curves on complete symmetric varieties: Complete symmetric varieties

 In this subsection, we consider a complete symmetric variety $X$ with base point $x$.
-We will reduce somehow the description of minimal families of rational curves on $X$ to the cases where $X$ is a smooth projective toric variety or a wonderful symmetric variety.
-A key notion is that of a \emph{highest weight curve}, i.e., an irreducible curve $C \subset X$ through $x$ which is stable under the Borel subgroup $B_H$; equivalently, $C \cap X^0$ is a highest weight curve in the sense of \S \ref{subsec:hwc}.
+We will reduce somehow the description of families of minimal rational curves on $X$ to the cases where $X$ is a smooth projective toric variety or a wonderful symmetric variety.
+A key notion is that of a \emph{highest weight curve}, i.e., an irreducible curve $C \subset X$ through $x$ which is stable and not fixed pointwise by the Borel subgroup $B_H$.
+Equivalently, $C \cap X^0$ is a highest weight curve in the sense of Subsection \ref{subsec:hwc}.

 By Corollary \ref{cor:root}, we have $C = \overline{U_{\alpha} \cdot x}$ for some root $\alpha$.
-In view of \cite[Lem. ~2.1 (i), Lem. ~2.4]{BF}, this yields:
+In view of \cite[Lemma 2.1 (i), Lemma 2.4]{BF}, this yields:

 \begin{lemma} Let $C$ be a highest weight curve.
 Then $C$ is an embedded free rational curve. \end{lemma}